Venue: The Royal Oak Inn, Heights, Delph, Saddleworth.

 From To-Pie-For we had Italian Meatball & Cheese, Bourbon BBQ Pulled Pork, Steak & Mushy Pea.

-Here is a selection of images of the pies we tasted on the day:
+Here is a selection of images the pies and tasters on the day:

 As a final note, we received some sad new that our beloved venue The Royal Oak Inn is closing down in March and our kind and warm-hearted hosts Sheila and Mike are stepping away from the hospitality trade.
 Sheila in particular has been a fantastic host to us over the last three years and the joy, merriment and memories of eating pies, drinking real ale and sharing thoughts, views and stories, sat in front of roaring log fires will live with us forever.
 Thank you, Mike and Sheila, for letting us into your cosy pub and home.